TheLastBilly/libdirecpp/doc/libdirecpp_functions.md

 `AX25::aprs_packet`

 ## Description:
-Used to receive an array of bytes from the TNC, but only if said array is contained within a packet with a destination address equal to the direcpp object's source address.
+Used to receive an array of bytes from the TNC, but only if said array is contained within a packet with a destination address equal to the direcpp object source address.
 The packet is returned in the shape of an APRS packet (`AX25::aprs_packet`).

 # DireCpp::send_string( std::string msg_str )